-All businesses have one thing in common: they are constantly looking for ways to reduce costs while operating as efficiently as possible.
-Cloud computing is becoming the solution for many businesses to reach their present objectives on a global scale.
+All businesses have one thing in common: they are continually looking for ways to reduce costs while operating as efficiently as possible.
+Cloud computing is becoming the solution for many businesses to reach their immediate objectives on a global scale.

 Cloud Computing and the Internet